-Nowadays, the concept of real-time marketing is most prominently connected to social media, where a variety of communication channels are being used to listen to and anticipate customer needs by creating relevant messages that are reacting in real-time to current events, trends and feedback.
-Undoubtedly, being able to “capture, monitor, analyse and act on information in real time” allows for a streamlined buyer’s journey and generates quicker buying decisions.
+Nowadays, the concept of real-time marketing is most prominently connected to social media, where a variety of communication channels are being used to listen to and anticipate customer needs by creating relevant messages that are reacting in real-time to current events, trends, and feedback.
+Undoubtedly, being able to “capture, monitor, analyze and act on information in real-time” allows for a streamlined buyer’s journey and generates quicker buying decisions.
 In a nutshell: the pace at which companies are able to reach customers with the right messages is a serious competitive advantage that sets them apart from rivals who are not engaging in real-time marketing.
 Use cases are versatile and spread from generating demand over advertising to sales and service.
-Several techniques and technologies are being employed to analyse behavioral patterns and connect them practically simultaneously to automated marketing reactions.
+Several techniques and technologies are being employed to analyze behavioral patterns and connect them practically simultaneously to automated marketing reactions.

-A funny example of newsjacking is the instantaneous newspaper campaign of Norwegian Airline after Brad Pitt and Angelina Jolie split up in 2016.
+A funny example of newsjacking is the instantaneous newspaper campaign of Norwegian Airlines after Brad Pitt and Angelina Jolie split up in 2016.

-With the above outlined significance in the timely and creative race for consumer attention in mind, it is astonishing that the term “real-time marketing” is only used in a secondary manner to address web and email personalisation that is providing contextual relevance in online communications.
+With the above outlined significance in the timely and creative race for consumer attention in mind, it is astonishing that the term “real-time marketing” is only used in a secondary manner to address email and web personalization that is providing contextual relevance in online communications.

-Despite the comparative neglect: it is just as decisive for a brand’s communicative success whether or not browser based personalisation enables a brand to promptly adjust its online presentation to a recognized segment/target group when a pattern based on data-based signals and the web experience could be successfully identified.
+Despite the comparative neglect: it is just as decisive for a brand’s communicative success whether or not browser-based personalization enables a brand to promptly adjust its online presence to a recognized segment/target group when a pattern is based on data-based signals and the web experience could be successfully identified.

 Needless to say, this boosts marketing success in a multitude of ways - without paying the price of longer loading times or glitches.